munich-ml/C_refresher_tutorial/challenge2_problem_power.md

-# Coding Problem: Check is a number is 2^N
+# Coding Problem: Check if a number is 2^N

 Write a function `int ckeck(num)` that checks whether num is a 2^N number for N being a positive integer.